Core-Tech-Labs/LAZ/readme.md

   ### Prerequisites

 We recommend using [Corebox](https://github.com/RudyJessop/Corebox) which was used in the development and QA stages of this application.
-If you choose to use another Virtual Machine check for the following:
+If you choose to use another Virtual Machine or containers (Kubernetes or Docker) check for the following:

 | Prerequisites | Command To check  |
 |---------------|:------------------|